mserajnik/vmangos-deploy/README.md

 Since the Docker images are generally built only once a day, it is unlikely that there will be a build for every single VMaNGOS commit.
-Older images are automatically deleted, roughly after a week; in practice, you should not rely on specific images staying available beyond the point in time when you originally pulled them.
+Older images are automatically deleted after 14 days; in practice, you should not rely on specific images staying available beyond the point in time when you originally pulled them.
 If you absolutely need images based on a specific VMaNGOS commit, you can always build them yourself instead.

 > [!TIP]
 > You can find all the currently available `vmangos-server` and